abhishekasingh/100daysofcoding/R/README.md

-## This section is for R Tutorial.
+### This section is for R Tutorial.
-## The topics are selected are based for machine learning and data analysis.
+### The topics selected are based for machine learning and data analysis.